Jhonattanln/Decision_Tree/index.md

 Além dos retornos passados e a % de quanto um fechamento ficou da máxima e mínima do dia

-You can use the [editor on GitHub](https://github.com/Jhonattanln/Decision_Tree/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown